parapet-io/parapet/README.md

 ```

-If you need to switch a behaviour from a concurrent flow just send an event e.g. `Swith(State.Ready)` to itself:
+If you need to switch a behaviour from a concurrent flow just send an event e.g. `Swith(State.Ready)` to itself.
+Process will *eventually* switch it's behaviour:

 ```scala
   val process = new Process[F] {